 Quick Tomato Sauce with Seaweed

-Mixed into hot pasta with a bit of grated cheese on top, it made for a very quick and tasty meal.
-The sauce took less than 5 minutes to make from start to finish.
-I’m waiting for the tomato season now, because as good as this sauce was, how much better would it be with fresh ripe tomatoes?
+Mixed into hot pasta with a bit of grated cheese on top, this quick tomato sauce with seaweed makes for a speedy and tasty meal.
+The sauce takes less than 5 minutes to make from start to finish.
+I’m waiting for the tomato season now, because as good as this sauce is, how much better will it be with fresh ripe tomatoes?